 There are four distinct and separate charges for criminal possession of a weapon in New York.
-The most serious of these is Criminal Possession of a Weapon in the Second Degree (NY Penal Law § 265.03).
-What is unique about this crime is that it does not involve the possession of a weapon such as a razor or switchblade.
-To be charged with this offense, a person must be in possession of a gun or firearm.
+The most serious is Criminal Possession of a Weapon in the Second Degree (NY Penal Law § 265.03).
+This crime is unique because it does not involve possessing a weapon such as a razor or switchblade.
+To be charged with this offense, a person must have a gun or firearm.

 Defining Criminal Possession of a Weapon: Second Degree

 Under § 265.03, it is against the law to possess a loaded firearm, a machine gun, or five or more firearms.
-It is also illegal to possess a disguised firearm with the intent to use it in an illegal manner.
+It is also illegal to have a disguised firearm with the intent to use it in an unlawful manner.

 The Gun Does Not Have to be Loaded

-It is important to know that New York law states that a loaded firearm does not mean the clip has to be in the gun or the bullet in the chamber.
-If the firearm is capable of being loaded, you can still be charged.
+It is essential to know that New York law states that a loaded firearm does not mean the clip has to be in the gun or the bullet in the chamber.
+If the firearm can be loaded, you can still be charged.
 For example, if an individual has an unloaded firearm with bullets in his or her pocket, the individual could still face criminal charges.

 Defending Charges of Second Degree Criminal Possession of a Weapon